 While attitudes toward mathematics and science do not fully capture the interrelated factors that influence students decisions to pursue a STEM career, this is an aspect that is malleable and influenced by factors such as teacher and family support (Archer et al., 2012; Aschbacher et al., 2010; Dewitt et al., 2011; Osborne et al., 2003).
 Knowing that females and underrepresented minorities opt out of STEM careers at higher rates than males despite these early positive attitudes toward mathematics and science raises issues of when and why these attitudes start to decline.
 Future research using longitudinal data can help identify at what time point this interest starts to dip and gaps between females/males, underrepresented minorities/White and Asians become more pronounced.

 This study did not attempt to explain these gaps in STEM career attainment for females and underrepresented minorities.
 Instead, this study applied a method to identify early interests in science and mathematics to allow for more targeted interventions that can provide the sort of deep, meaningful engagement with science and mathematics that will encourage more students to pursue careers in these areas.
 While we do not expect all students in the Positive group to persist in STEM careers; we also do not expect none of the students in the Dim group to persist in STEM careers either.
 Rather, this modeling approach provided a way to organize information about student attitudes in a way that helps target support to different types of students.
 There is great diversity in STEM careers that all require mathematics and science knowledge but span the full range of level of formal educational attainment.
 For example, a STEM career includes a materials science engineer who synthesizes new nanoscale materials to address challenges in the area of solar power generation and medical laboratory technicians and a clinical laboratory technician who matches blood for transfusions (Solberg, Kimmel, & Miller, 2012).
-Even if students to not pursue STEM careers, encouraging and supporting more positive attitudes toward mathematics and science nurtures the growth of a more informed public that supports, appreciates, and is energized by STEM innovatons.
+Even if students to not pursue STEM careers, encouraging and supporting more positive attitudes toward mathematics and science nurtures the growth of a more informed public that supports, appreciates, and is energized by STEM innovations.

 References